Is Ted Farnsworth A Scam Artist?

 Farnsworth’s Business Failures

-business failureAccording to the Miami Herald, Farnsworth has registered over 50 companies in Florida, only 4 of which remain.
 Some of his past ventures were a psychic hotline, a company for a hotel group, and a video company.

 There’s not much that can be said for Farnsworth’s failures.
-In my mind it shows that he’s been able to push on through life, even when his ideas don’t work out.
+In my mind, it shows that he’s been able to push on through life, even when his ideas don’t work out.

-Keep pressing on with the various goals you have in life, even when you continually get knocked down.
 Creating a mentality of never giving up is something that will help carry you further than you could without it.

 It does need to be said that if 4 out of 50 ventures have only been able to continue, then Farnsworth doesn’t have a high success rate.
-More simply, according to those stats, he has less than a 1 out 10 chance of his business ideas actually working.

 But Farnsworth’s track record doesn’t stop there.